gstew5/cs4100-sp19/README.md

 ## Texbook

 There's no one textbook that covers everything we'll be talking about in this course.
-Instead, I'll assign readings each week from a variety of different sources:
+Instead, I'll assign readings each week from the following sources (and maybe others):

 * [Modern Compiler Implementation in ML, Appel](http://proquest.safaribooksonline.com.proxy.ohiolink.edu:9099/book/software-engineering-and-development/9781107263826), available for free through the Ohio University library
 * [The Rust Book](https://doc.rust-lang.org/book/index.html)